advanced-computer-lab-2023/Agile-Star-Squad-Clinic/README.md

 - **Bootstrap and CSS**: Bootstrap, a popular CSS framework, is used for designing responsive and mobile-first web pages.
 Custom CSS is also used for additional styling and layout design.

 - **Material-UI (MUI)**: This project uses Material-UI, a popular React UI framework that implements Google's Material Design.
 It provides a set of pre-built React components that follow the best practices of user interface design.
 With MUI, you can build robust, consistent, and beautiful user interfaces with less effort.

+- **Video SDK**: This was used to facilitate video appointments between doctors and patients.
+It provided the necessary tools to establish a secure and reliable video connection, ensuring a smooth and efficient consultation process.

 <a name="feats"></a>